pukoframework/pukoframework.github.io/docs/basics/system-class.md

 ---

-### Global State
+### Global States

+The Puko Framework provides built-in templates and controllers for managing various system-wide error states.

-* Error Display
+#### Error Display

-Page to this template located at `assets/html/id/error/display.html` and the controller file `controller/error.php at function display()` and triggered because the http accept don't match with the verb opened from web browser.
+The template for this page is located at `assets/html/id/error/display.html`, and the corresponding controller function is `controller/error.php` at `display()`.
+This is triggered when the HTTP `ACCEPT` header does not match the verb opened from the web browser (e.g., if a route is registered with `POST` and accessed with `GET`).
-For example routes registered with verb *POST* and you access the routes with verb *GET*.
-This error will execute immediately.

-* Error Maintenance
+#### Error Maintenance

-This page displayed if the index variable called `environment` switched to 'MAINTENANCE'.
-This will take down website and will response Under Maintenance info on the screen.
-You can customize the look of error page at `assets/html/id/error/maintenance.html` and the controller file `controller/error.php at function maintenance()`
+This page is displayed when the `environment` index variable is set to `MAINTENANCE`.
+This takes the website offline and shows the "Under Maintenance" information on the screen.
+Customize the maintenance page at `assets/html/id/error/maintenance.html` and the controller file `controller/error.php` at `maintenance()`.

-* Error Not-Found
+#### Error Not-Found

-This page displayed when not-exists routes opened.
-You can customize the look of not found page at `assets/html/id/error/notfound.html` and the controller file `controller/error.php at function notfound()`
+This page is displayed when a non-existent route is accessed.
+Customize the "Not Found" page at `assets/html/id/error/notfound.html` and the controller file `controller/error.php` at `notfound()`.

-<small>These page displayed if the error controller class `error.php` set to extend the View middleware.</small>
+<small>*Note: These pages are displayed if the error controller class `error.php` extends the View middleware.*</small>

 ---

-### Function & Doc Command State
+### Function & Doc Command States

+The following error states are triggered by specific **Doc Tags** and system exceptions.

-* Not Authenticated
+#### Not Authenticated

-Triggered when function issued with doc command: `#Auth bearer true` when user not authenticated, the error raised.
+Triggered when a function is called with the doc tag: `#Auth bearer true` and the user is not authenticated.
+Customize the "Not Authenticated" page at `system/auth.html`.
+(No controller file is available for this.)
-You can customize the look of not authenticated page at `system/auth.html`.
-No controller file available for this.

-* Under Construction
+#### Under Construction

-Triggered when function issued with doc command: `#UnderConstruction true` the error raised.
+Triggered when a function is called with the doc tag: `#UnderConstruction true`.
+Customize the "Under Construction" page at `system/construction.html`.
+(No controller file is available for this.)
-You can customize the look of not authenticated page at `system/construction.html`.
-No controller file available for this.

-* Error
+#### General Error

-This error occurs when an error inside controller function triggered, like not assigned variable being echoed. (*caused undefined variable error)
-You can customize the look of not authenticated page at `system/error.html`.
-No controller file available for this.
+This error occurs when an internal error is triggered within a controller function, such as an undefined variable.
+Customize the error page at `system/error.html`.
+(No controller file is available for this.)

-* Exception
+#### Exception

-This error occurs when an `throw new Exception()` executed.
-You can customize the look of not authenticated page at `system/exception.html`.
-No controller file available for this.
+This error occurs when an `Exception` is thrown.
+Customize the "Exception" page at `system/exception.html`.
+(No controller file is available for this.)

-* Not Authorized for Permission
+#### Not Authorized for Permission

-This error occurs when an `#Permission \pukoframework\auth\Bearer@\plugins\auth\UserAuth permissions@MANAGER` executed.
-You can customize the look of not authenticated page at `system/permission.html`.
-No controller file available for this.
+This error occurs when a user does not have the required permission defined by a `#Permission` tag.
+Customize the "Permission Denied" page at `system/permission.html`.
+(No controller file is available for this.)

-<small>All html template only available when you extend the controller class to View middleware.</small>
+<small>*Note: All HTML templates are only available when the controller extends the View middleware.*</small>